 Do you like Geometry and Topology?
 Check out ETHZ's Geometry Seminar.

-I am interested in low-dimensional topology—the study of geometric objects of dimension four or less.
+Within Geometry and Topology I am drawn to low-dimensional topology—the study of geometric objects of dimension four or less.
 One-dimensional objects that lie (in a potentially knotted way) in three-dimensional space—known as knots—fascinate me because their study relates to many other fields of mathematics.
 Often knot theory provides an approach toward visualizing more complicated objects.

-And I wonder in how many ways complex algebraic varieties embed in affine space.
+And I wonder in how many ways complex algebraic varieties embed in affine space and affine algebraic groups.